dsantos-1/PyFTP/README.md

 A simple Python 2 implementation of an FTP client that uses some functions of the ftplib module.

 # Motivation
-During the post-exploitation phase of a penetration test, PyFTP can be useful for scenarios where there is no ftp client installed on the target machine, but there is Python installed.
+During the post-exploitation phase of a penetration test, PyFTP can be useful for scenarios where there is no ftp client installed on the target machine, but Python is installed.

 # How to use PyFTP
 Run the script with `python2 pyftp.py [--port PORT] <host> <user> <password>`.
 An example on how to use it can be seen in the image below.
 For more detailed info, please run `python2 pyftp.py -h`.